HumanCellAtlas/spring-boot-cookbook/README.md

 ```

 ### Spring Boot Plugin
-The Spring Boot Gradle plugin provides Spring Boot support to Gradle.
+The [Spring Boot Gradle plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-gradle-plugin.html) provides Spring Boot support to Gradle.
 As well as allowing us to package applications as executable jars it also deals with dependency management of Spring related dependencies.
-This means that when you sepecify the Spring Boot version all other Spring dependency versions are worked out for you so that they are compatable with each other.
+This means that when we specify the Spring Boot version all other Spring dependency versions are worked out for you so that they are compatable with each other.

-To use the Spring Boot Gradle Plugin configure it using the plugins block:
+It is added to the plugin block of [build.gradle](example/build.gradle) with:

 ```groovy
 plugins {